Danyal-Ahmad/readme-generator/README.md

 ## 🚀 Key Features

-- 🤖 **AI-Powered Generation**
-  Create a full-featured README using OpenAI's GPT-4 with just a few inputs.
+- 🤖 Create a full-featured README using OpenAI's GPT-4 with just a few inputs.

-- 🧱 **Multiple Templates**
-  Choose from 6+ optimized layouts tailored to different project styles.
+- 🧱 Choose from 6+ optimized layouts tailored to different project styles.

-- ⚡ **Live Preview**
-  Real-time rendering with syntax highlighting as you type.
+- ⚡ Real-time rendering with syntax highlighting as you type.

-- 📤 **One-Click Export**
-  Download your README or copy it directly to clipboard.
+- 📤 Download your README or copy it directly to clipboard.

-- 📱 **Responsive UI**
-  Fast and fluid interface across mobile, tablet, and desktop.
+- 📱 Fast and fluid interface across mobile, tablet, and desktop.

 ---